rubyvanrooyen/data_processing/run_with_casa/README.md

 ## Data and tables
+Some processing and viewing of data being processed are still done using CASA for testing and validation as well as to fill in gaps where CARACAL is still being developed.

+This folder contains most of the symbolic links and output products for G330 commissioning processing.
-Test data for G330 was created by extracting the calibrator observations and using them to build comparison reports between CASA and caracal processing
+G330 is used to build comparison reports between CASA and caracal processing

 ## CASA on com14 using singularity